pswhdev/pepe-beach-haven/README.md

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the users to understand what the website is about: A vacation rental, the "home away from home".
+  - The landing includes a photograph with text overlay to allow the user to understand what the website is about: A vacation rental, the "home away from home".
   - The photograph chosen is very inviting and awakens the desire to be somewhere nice.

 ![Landing Page image](documentation/landing-photo.jpg)